Billboard Global 200

 The Billboard Global 200 is a weekly record chart published by Billboard magazine.
 The chart ranks the top songs globally and is based on digital sales and online streaming from over 200 territories worldwide.
 First announced in mid-2019, it officially launched in September 2020.

-The current number-one as of the chart dated March 18, 2023, is "Flowers" by Miley Cyrus.
+The current number-one as of the chart dated November 22, 2025, is "Golden" by Huntrix: Ejae, Audrey Nuna and Rei Ami.

 Conception

 Billboard had been working on the idea of a global chart for over two years prior to its launch.
 The chart was first announced on May 6, 2019, then envisioned as the "Global 100" and it was to launch later that year.
 The motivation for the chart's conception was "to expose people to music from multiple territories and in time", to provide "overdue exposure and recognition for acts from international markets".
 With the chart's official announcement on September 14, 2020, Billboard described it as "the first authoritative charts ranking the top songs globally", and stated that basing the chart on worldwide streams and download sales, "will give an accurate glimpse into the most popular songs on the planet".

 Establishing a global chart was dependent on the availability of the data, as well as having the various streaming and digital retail services "willing to participate and provide data"; Billboard considered this "not an easy task" and the reason why it took so long to launch a global chart.

 The chart officially premiered on Billboard's website on September 15, 2020, for the chart week dated September 19, 2020.
 The first number-one song on the chart was "WAP" by Cardi B featuring Megan Thee Stallion.